mariaedwards/a11y/README.md

 If you are already familiar with WCAG 2.0 and not WCAG 2.1, consider reading [What's New in WCAG 2.1 | Web Accessibility Initiative (WAI) | W3C](https://www.w3.org/WAI/standards-guidelines/wcag/new-in-21/).

-If you'd like to learn more about Web Content Accessibility consider reading [Web Content Accessibility Guidelines (WCAG) Overview](https://www.w3.org/WAI/standards-guidelines/wcag/)
+If you'd like to learn more about Web Content Accessibility, consider reading [Web Content Accessibility Guidelines (WCAG) Overview](https://www.w3.org/WAI/standards-guidelines/wcag/)

 ## Accessibility learning resources